"...But seek ye first the kingdom of God and His righteousness and all these things shall be added unto you."

 When Joseph put the body in the tomb, the two Marys were sitting there.
 Notice that verse 62 says "Now the next day, that followed the day of preparation..." and on that day the chief priests requested the guard at the tomb.
 Then 28:1 says "In the end of the Sabbath as it began to dawn toward the first day of the week."
 Remember that even in the Wednesday crucifixion theory, it is recognized that a Jewish day started at sunset.
 Therefore the end of the Sabbath was Saturday evening, as we would call it.
 The women went to the tomb sometime after sunset and before sunrise on what we would call Sunday morning.

-Now, if the "day of preparation" referred to in verse 62 is the day before the weekly Sabbath, then it is clear that the events of verses 62 through 66 took place on the Sabbath, and that the day before, or the preparation day, was the day Jesus died.
+In any case, if the "day of preparation" referred to in verse 62 is the day before the weekly Sabbath, then it is clear that the events of verses 62 through 66 took place on the Sabbath, and that the day before, or the preparation day, was the day Jesus died.
 Then the next verse (28:1) follows in a natural flow (there were no chapter breaks in the original).
 The events on the Sabbath are immediately followed by the phrase, "In the end of the Sabbath..."
 But, if the preparation day is the day before the first day of Passover, and took place on Wednesday, then what happened to Thursday and Friday?
 There are missing days in this record, and a break in the natural flow, if we assume the preparation was Wednesday.
 Keeping that in mind, let's examine the record in Mark.

 Mark 15:42 - 16:2